mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 ## [Bus Type Modification](@id BusTypeModificationManual)
 Depending on how the system is constructed, the types of buses that are initially set are checked and can be changed during the construction of the `ACPowerFlow` type.

-Assuming the Newton-Raphson method has been chosen, to explain the details, we can observe a power system with only buses and generator:
+Assuming the Newton-Raphson method has been chosen, to explain the details, we can observe a power system:
 ```julia
 system = powerSystem()